explodingcamera/liwan/README.md

 ## License

 Unless otherwise noted, the code in this repository is available under the terms of the GNU AGPLv3 license.
 See [LICENSE](LICENSE.md) for more information.
+The tracking client (contained in `tracker/`) is available as a separate library under the terms of the MIT license (see [LICENSE](tracker/LICENSE.md)) to allow for easier integration into other projects without the possibility of AGPLv3 contamination.

 For commercial licensing options, contact [hi@liwan.dev](mailto:hi@liwan.dev).

 ### Third-party licenses